-At any given time, about 800 animals of more than 200 species make their homes at the Birmingham Zoo, including 80 species of birds, 80 species of reptiles, and 60 mammals.
+At any given time, approximately 950 animals of 230 species call the 122-acre Birmingham Zoo home, including sea lions, rhinos and endangered species from six continents.
 For a current list of all species in our collection, see our Animal List.

 Animals are cared for daily by a dedicated staff of curators, zoological managers and keepers at the Birmingham Zoo.
 These professionals provide well maintained environments that reflect their natural habitats.
 They also work hard “enriching” animals’ lives to make life more interesting and less predictable.
 Keepers may place food inside “puzzles” for animals, spread an unusual scent in a habitat, or train animals in new behavior as a form of enrichment.